ntustison/PaperANTsX/Text/methods.md

 orientation.
 Following brain extraction, preprocessing for the other two deep learning components includes ``ants.denoise_image`` and ``ants.n4_bias_correction`` and an affine-based reorientation to a version of the MNI template [@Fonov:2009aa].

 We recognize the presence of some redundancy due to the repeated application of certain preprocessing steps.
 Thus, each function has a ``do_preprocessing`` option to eliminate this redundancy for knowledgeable users but, for simplicity in presentation purposes, we do not provide this modified pipeline here.
-Although it should be noted that the time difference is minimal considering the longer time required by ``ants.kelly_kapowski``. ``ants.deep_atropos`` returns the segmentation image as well as the posterior probability maps for each tissue type listed previously.
-``antspynet.desikan_killiany_tourville_labeling`` returns only the segmentation label image which includes not only the 62 cortical labels but the remaining labels as well.
-The label numbers and corresponding structure names are given in the program help.
+Although it should be noted that the time difference is minimal considering the longer time required by ``ants.kelly_kapowski``. ``ants.deep_atropos`` returns the segmentation image as well as the posterior probability maps for each tissue type listed previously. ``antspynet.desikan_killiany_tourville_labeling`` returns only the segmentation label image which includes not only the 62 cortical labels but the remaining labels as well.
+The label numbers and corresponding structure names are given in the program description/help.
 Because the DKT parcellation will, in general, not exactly coincide with the non-zero voxels of the resulting cortical thickness maps, we perform a label propagation step to ensure the entire cortex, and only the non-zero thickness values in the cortex, are included in the tabulated regional values.

+\textcolor{blue}{As mentioned previously, the longitudinal version,}
+``antspynet.longitudinal_cortical_thickness``, \textcolor{blue}{adds an SST
+generation step which can either be provided as a program input or it can be constructed from spatial normalization of all time points to a specified template.}  ``ants.deep_atropos`` \textcolor{blue}{is applied to the SST yielding spatial tissues priors which are then used as input to}
+``ants.atropos`` \textcolor{blue}{for each time point. ``ants.kelly_kapowski``
+is applied to the result to generate the desired cortical thickness maps.}

 ## Training {-}